vohai2003/hdp_data_tutorials/tutorials/hdf/schema-registry-trucking-iot-on-hdf/tutorial-3.md

 Type | Avro schema provider | The type of schema to use (Avro, JSON, Protocol Buffers, Thrift, etc.)
-Schema Group | TestGroup | Any name you'd like to use for logical grouping of some schemas Compatibility | Backward | The type of schema compatibility to provide (backward, forward, both, none) Evolve | Checked | Whethor or not to allow schemas to evolve (take on new versions after this initial definition) Schema Text | (see below) | The schema text, defining fields the expected data will have.
+Schema Group | TestGroup | Any name you'd like to use for logical grouping of some schemas Compatibility | Backward | The type of schema compatibility to provide (backward, forward, both, none) Evolve | Checked | Whether or not to allow schemas to evolve (take on new versions after this initial definition) Schema Text | (see below) | The schema text, defining fields the expected data will have.

 **Schema Text**